 }

-<ct> </ct> Lazy evaluation .
+Contrary to some other languages, there is no logical type in C. However, as C applies <ct>lazy evaluation</ct>, we need a logical type.
+Lazy evaluation means that an expression shall not be evaluated more than necessary to determine its value.
 More specifically, if the left operand of the logical <k>or</k> operator is true the right operand shall not be evaluated, and if the left operand of the logical <ct>and</ct> operator is false the right operand shall not be evaluated.
 The same goes for the conditional operator, depending on whether the first expression is true or false, only the second or the third expression becomes evaluated.

 public bool IsLogical() {